cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/http-policies/application-app-types.md

 1. Click **Create rule** to finalize your changes.

-## Supported applications and application types
+## Supported applications and app types

 ### Applications
-A full list of supported applications and their respective application types are available to download [here](../../../static/documentation/applications.csv).
+A full list of supported applications and their respective app types are available to download [here](../../../static/documentation/applications.csv).

-### Application types
+### App types

 <TableWrap>